Wtrwater/jdluuu.github.io/_pages/about.md

 ---

-I am currently pursuing a master's degree in the [FastLab](http://zju-fast.com/) at the College of Control Science and Engineering, Zhejiang University, under the supervision of Professor [Chao Xu](http://zju-fast.com/research-group/chao-xu/) and Professor [Yanjun Cao](http://zju-fast.com/research-group/yanjun-cao/).
+I am currently pursuing a master's degree in the [FastLab](http://zju-fast.com/) at the College of Control Science and Engineering, Zhejiang University, under the supervision of Prof. [Chao Xu](http://zju-fast.com/research-group/chao-xu/) and Dr. [Yanjun Cao](http://zju-fast.com/research-group/yanjun-cao/).
 Previously, I obtained a bachelor's degree in Automation from Shandong University with the honor of Excellent graduation thesis (top 2%).

 My research interests include multi-robot collaboration and relative localization.
 I am also interested in mechanical design and reinforcement learning.
 In the area of multi-robot collaboration, I contributed to the development of a relative localization system, CREPES (with a related article submitted to IEEE TRO).
 In mechanical design, I participated in the development of a reconfigurable tracked robot, CubeTrack (with a related paper accepted as an oral presentation at IROS 2024).